govau/pancake/README.md

 > Pancakes needs batter.
 Can’t do no pancakes without batter.
 This is essential!

-**Batter** will check the peerDependencies of all installed UI-Kit modules for conflicts and error out with a meaningful error message.
+**Batter** will check the peerDependencies of all installed pancake modules for conflicts and error out with a meaningful error message.

 > Eating pancakes without Syrup is pretty dry.
 You could but it’s not much fun.